sneha-kataria/blog/_posts/product-management/2025-02-15-data-analysis-using-sql.md

 **Insights:**

+Monthly sales variations indicate seasonal trends and can be used for better inventory planning and seasonal promotional strategies.

 ### Calculate the total sales amount for each branch where the average customer rating is greater than 7.
+High-Rating Branch Sales Query: This query finds branches with ratings > 7 using HAVING clause with AVG(rating).

 ```SQL
 SELECT branch,